What You Need on Board To Summon Help

 In times of serious boating emergencies, the ability to summon help quickly can make the difference between life and death.
 Here are some items that you should carry on board to help get assistance quickly.

 Visual Distress Signals

-It is recommended that you have and know how to use visual distress signals.
+It is recommended that you have and know how to send a signal using flashlights and distress flares.
 Carry extras.
 Always respond immediately to other boaters displaying a distress signal.

 VHF Marine Radio

 Consider purchasing a Very High Frequency (VHF) marine radio.
-VHF marine radios have channels that are reserved for distress calls and are monitored continuously by the U.S. Coast Guard (USCG).
+VHF marine radios have channels that are reserved for distress calls and are monitored continuously by the Canadian Coast Guard.

-If you own a mobile telephone, include it as part of your standard boating gear.
+If you own a cell phone, include it as part of your standard boating gear.
 Keep a list of appropriate phone numbers on board.

-- Mobile telephones may be useful for contacting local law enforcement agencies.
+- Cell phones may be useful for contacting local law enforcement agencies.
 However, they have serious limitations and should not be used as a substitute for a VHF radio.